Zipdox

 Initial setup

 After booting into your fresh Debian install, log in.
 Open a terminal from the taskbar and run sudoedit /etc/apt/sources.list.
 Your password isn't printed when you type it.
-Remove the lien starting with "deb cdrom".
+Remove any lines starting with "deb cdrom".
 Save and close the editor with CTRL+X, y, and Enter.
 Run sudo apt update and then sudo apt upgrade.

 If you don't care about the current look of the desktop and the icons, you can skip this paragraph.
 Personally I prefer the Papirus icon theme, install it with sudo apt install papirus-icon-theme.
 After it finishes installing, open the start menu and search for "Themes" and open it.
 For icons, select Papirus-Dark.
 Then select the Add/Remove tab on the top, and find a theme you like.
 Personally I prefer CBlack.
 Download your choice.
 Then go back the Themes tab and for "Applications" and "Desktop" select your chosen theme.